rsdoiel/mkpage/go-template-recipes.md

 capabilities that rival or surpose older static content generators like [Jekyll](https://jekyllrb.com/) and [Jade](http://jade-lang.com/).

-*mkpage* uses Go v1.6's template as is.
-It does not provide any exentions.  *mkpage* is meant to be a trivially easy system for producing simple content from plain text, markdown text, and JSON.
-The intent was of *mkpage* is to provide a very limited set of features so that it remains both easy to use as well as potentially scriptable in the Bash shell.
+*mkpage* uses Go v1.7's template package as is.
+No bells or whistles.
+That isn't necessarily a bad thing.
+*mkpage* is meant to be a an easy system for producing _simple content_ from plain text, markdown text, and JSON.
+The limit set of features is itself a feature of *mkpage*.
+Other systems like [Hugo](https://gohugo.io) are what you want if your have more complicated needs.

+While vanilla Go templates are not as richly featured they are suitable for a wide variety of content from webpages, to XML feed document to BibTeX files.
+This recipe list demonstrates some of Go's template capabilities as well as how to leverage the simple capabilities of *mkpage* to solve common data rendering problems.
+In this set of tutorials you'll walk through both examples of how to use *mkpage* as well as write simple Go templates.

+## The Recipes

-## only three data formats are supported
+### only three data formats are supported

 *mkpage* supports three formats of text